JHalliwell/Drone-Simulation-Fx/README.md

 ![image](https://user-images.githubusercontent.com/66826402/143677362-258058f9-3b9c-453a-a77a-457b7583be66.png)

-here is the view when a user selects 'Add Wall'.
+Here is the view when a user selects 'Add Wall'.
 The wall can be rotated and scaled up or down before being placed.
 ![image](https://user-images.githubusercontent.com/66826402/143677479-a3d0630c-acf6-4f90-8050-54a2e2e48356.png)